Raptor3um/raptoreum/docs/evm/RPC.md

 ### `eth_gasPrice`

-Returns the suggested gas price in weis.
-Currently always `0x0` because EIP-1559 base-fee dynamics are gated on the D2 header fields landing.
+Returns the suggested gas price in weis: the next block's EIP-1559 base fee (the committed D2 base-fee recurrence applied to the tip's `evmBaseFee`/`evmGasUsed`) plus a suggested 1-gwei priority tip.
+Returns `0x0` on networks where `EVM_COMMIT` is not yet active.

 ### `eth_getBalance(address, block)`